Olena1925/notion/README.md

 - **Comments and Mentions:** You can leave comments on any block within a Notion page and mention team members to bring their attention to specific items.
 For example, while reviewing a document, you can highlight a section and leave a comment for a colleague, asking for their input.

 See how to collaborate with your team in Notion:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/Z5GuqRvkEYQ" title="Notion at Work: Collaborate with Notion" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="1519" height="561" src="https://www.youtube.com/embed/5dBY7PXEDP0" title="How to Use Notion for Collaboration with Other People" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### 4. Indexing and Feedback Mechanism